MonashBioinformaticsPlatform/varistran/README.md

 varistran::plot_stability(y, counts, design=design)
 ```

-`plot_biplot` provides a two-dimensional overview of your samples and genes using Principle Components Analysis (similar to `plotMDS` in limma):
+`plot_biplot` provides a two-dimensional overview of your samples and genes using Principle Components Analysis (similar concept to `plotMDS` in limma):

 ```
 varistran::plot_biplot(y)